Manykeystrikes/Project-work/Final_Project/Offensive_Template/OffensiveTemplate.md

       -Port 139 netbios-ds
       -Port 445 microsoft

-_TODO: Fill out the list below.
-Include severity, and CVE numbers, if possible.
 The following vulnerabilities were identified on each target:
 - Target 1 IP 192.168.1.110
   - List of Ccitical vulnerabilities